Michael Jackson Episode Pulled From ‘The Simpsons’

 “It feels clearly the only choice to make.
 The guys I work with — where we spend our lives arguing over jokes — were of one mind on this.”

-Jean released a statement to Variety that said “I agree with Jim, nothing else to add.”
+“I agree with Jim, nothing else to add,” he said.

 The episode featured Jackson voicing the character Leon Kompowsky, who encounters Homer Simpson in a mental institution.
 Leon is a large white man who claims to be Michael Jackson.
-Homer brings the man home to his family where Leon helps Bart Simpson celebrate his sister’s birthday by singing one of the show’s most iconic songs “Happy Birthday Lisa.”
+Homer brings the man home to his family where Leon helps Bart Simpson celebrate his sister’s birthday by singing one of the show’s most iconic songs, “Happy Birthday Lisa.”
 Jackson didn’t do any of the singing on the episode.
 Kipp Lennon mimicked Jackson’s voice on all of the songs instead.

 Brooks remarked that it was a treasured episode that was comprised of many great memories, that for all intents and purposes, no longer remain.